Valuation estimates indicate significant upside for 360 DigiTech Inc. (QFIN)

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of 360 DigiTech Inc. (NASDAQ:QFIN) dipped -2.02% to close Thursday’s market session at $19.37, lower as compared to yesterday’s close.
-The stock price fluctuated between $18.67 and $19.79 throughout the trading session with the volume trading being 2043568 shares, which represented a significant variation when compared to the three months average volume of 4.15 million shares.
-The firm’s stock price fluctuated -7.01% within the last five trades and -33.14% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -25.93% in the last 6 months and -11.27% was subtracted to its value over the previous 3 months.
-QFIN stock is trading at a margin of -20.26%, -39.76% and -15.76% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of 360 DigiTech Inc. (NASDAQ:QFIN) dipped -8.93% to close Monday’s market session at $17.03, lower as compared to yesterday’s close.
+The stock price fluctuated between $16.90 and $18.41 throughout the trading session with the volume trading being 4693489 shares, which represented a significant variation when compared to the three months average volume of 4.16 million shares.
+The firm’s stock price fluctuated -21.56% within the last five trades and -42.45% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -45.03% in the last 6 months and -30.52% was subtracted to its value over the previous 3 months.
+QFIN stock is trading at a margin of -26.61%, -46.13% and -26.16% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does 360 DigiTech Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?